software-platform/web_test_infra/README.md

 **2. Newsletter subscription - testing PollyJS integration** This test requires a running PollyJS server.
 The expectation is for all the test runs except the first to *not* produce an asynchronous request to the real API.
 All subsequent tests should use data recorded during the first run.
+To avoid polluting the email database, the email address used for this test points to a single, public, receive-only mailbox at mailinator.com.
+To unsubscribe - go [here](https://www.mailinator.com/v3/index.jsp?zone=public&query=rh.test.user#/#inboxpane).

 **Scenario:** Subscribing to Robinhood Snacks